texmacs/tm-forge/miscellanea/co-authors_changes_and_comments/README.md

 The package uses a style file, scheme macros and widgets.
 Hopefully it illustrates many aspecs of coding in TeXmacs, including e.g. overloading of existing scheme functions.

 ## Usage
-For a streamlined use, keyboard shortcuts are defined in my-init-texmacs.scm (I made no menu, although it would be possible).
+For a streamlined use, keyboard shortcuts are defined in `my-init-texmacs.scm` (I made no menu, we mostly re-use the Versioning menu).
 Below I explain what these do, but they can be defined differently, of course.

 #### introducing a komment : Ctl-m